Cognigy/Documentation/docs/en/docs/ai/handover-providers/genesys-cloud-open-messaging.md

 - `sessionId` — the Cognigy Session ID.
 - `userId` — the Cognigy user ID.
 - `URLToken` — the API Key on the Cognigy side.
-- `organisationId` — the organization id on the Genesys side.
+- `organisationId` — the Cognigy organization ID.
 - `configId` — the Agent Assist Workspace config ID.
 You can get this ID in the API response once you have created Agent Assist Workspace via API.

 For example: